Neil Woodford's flagship equity income fund has been removed from the Investment Association's (IA) Equity Income sector.

 The fund joins a number of competitors to be removed by the IA from the sector recently.
 These include Woodford's former Invesco Perpetual High Income and Income funds (now run by Mark Barnett), Evenlode Income, Montanaro UK Income, Jupiter Responsible Income and HC Charteris Premium Income.

 Hargreaves Lansdown senior analyst Laith Khalaf highlighted that Woodford currently sees more opportunities in naturally lower-yielding companies than he has historically.

 These businesses tend to be innovative, but higher risk, smaller and mid-sized, which Woodford believes one day will have the potential to lead their markets.

 Khalaf said: 'This fund places an emphasis on long term total returns, and so Neil Woodford is willing to give up some income now in return for longer term growth prospects.

 'Consequently, over the last few years the fund has yielded on average a little less than the UK stock market, which means it’s no longer eligible for inclusion in the UK Equity Income sector.'

-The news comes as Woodford undergoes one of the most difficult periods in his fund career, with assets in the fund sinking from a peak of around £10 billion to £6.8 billion.
+The news comes as Woodford undergoes one of the most difficult periods in his fund career, with assets in the fund sinking from a peak of just over £10 billion to £6.8 billion.

-In the 12 months to the end of February the fund has lost 9.2% versus an average gain of 3.3% in the equity income sector.
-Over three years it has returned 3.6% versus the 14.4% average in the peer group.
+Over the 12 months to the end of February the fund has lost 9.2% versus an average gain of 3.3% in the equity income sector.
+Over three years it has returned 3.6% versus the 14.4% average return in the peer group.